-Xin Tian Di is unique because of its concept of construction.
-It retains the antique walls, tiles and exterior of the Shikumen housing of old Shanghai.
-On the other hand, its interior embodies a totally different world of international gallery, bars and cafes, boutiques or theme restaurants.
-When you walk into it, you will get the taste of both Shanghai in the 1920's and the sonic modern lifestyle of urbanites of the 21st century.
+It retains the antique walls, tiles and exterior of the Shikumen residences of old Shanghai while embodies a totally modern world in its interior.
+Roaming here, you will get the taste of both Shanghai in the 1920s and the modern lifestyle of urbanites of the 21st century.

-Take Subway Line 1 and get off at South Huangpi Rd.
+2. Take Metro Line 1 and get off at South Huangpi Rd.
 Station.
 Get out from Exit 3 and walk southwards along South Huangpi Road.

 Recommended tour Itinerary including this site: